makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

 freckelize -f example-simple-website
 ```

-Should we not have that folder on our local machine but only on Github, we can let `freckelize` also clone it for us:
+In the case that we don't have that folder on our local machine but only on Github, we can let `freckelize` also clone it for us:

 ```
 freckelize -f https://github.com/freckles-io/example-static-webpage.git -t /var/lib/freckles
 ```

-This will clone the repository as a sub-folder of `/var/lib/freckles` (which is a nice place to collect those sort of folders).
+This will check out the repository as a sub-folder of `/var/lib/freckles` (which is a nice place to collect those sort of folders).
 Then it'll do the same things it did before using the local folder.

 There are more scenarios `freckelize` supports, like for example pointing it to a remote tarball of the data.
 Refer to [the documentation](https://docs.freckles.io) for details.
 In the future, anyway.
 Need to re-write parts of that documentation to bring it up-to-date.
 Sorry.